Instawork/dbterra/README.md

 ### dbt_cloud.yml

-The basic setup required that the `dbt_cloud.yml` file  is present. `dbt-cloud-sync` looks for this file in the root folder of the current working directory.
+The basic setup required that the `dbt_cloud.yml` file  is present. `dbterra` looks for this file in the root folder of the current working directory.
 A sample file below demonstrates what this might look like:

 ```yml
 # optionally allowed or can be set via DBT_CLOUD_ACCOUNT_ID